Smoren/yii2-query-relation-manager/README.md

 )*/

-// Используем упрощенный синтаксис построения запросов
+// Let's use a simplified syntax for building queries
-// Получим все адреса с городом, местами и комментариями, оценка которых не ниже трех
+// We select addresses with their relations: city, places and their comments which rated at least 3
-// Метод City:select() добавлен в модель City с помощью трейта ActiveRecordTrait
+// City:select() method added to City model by using ActiveRecordTrait
 $result = Address::select('a')
     ->with('city', 'c')
     ->with('places', 'p')